During Your Stay

 ICU – Please do not use a handphone within 2 metres of any medical equipment in the ICU.

 Regular Mediacorp programmes are available on all televisions in the wards.
-If you are a A1 or B1 patient, you can also watch programmes on Starhub Cable Vision (SCV).
+If you are a patient in a A 1-bed and B1 4-bed ward, you can also watch programmes on Starhub Cable Vision (SCV).
 For SCV programme scheduling, please refer to the SCV guide in your bedside locker.

-Patients in the A1 ward will receive a copy of the newspaper of your choice daily.
+Patients in the A 1-bed ward will receive a copy of the newspaper of your choice daily.
 Newspapers are also available in the Patients' Lounge daily.

 A Patients’ Lounge, located at the entrance to the ward, is available for your use.
 It is equipped with a television set, daily newspapers, health brochures and other reading materials.